Regina Herzlinger: Career

-Herzlinger describes herself as a healthcare "activist" and argues against managed care.
 She has advised the United States Congress and President George W. Bush on healthcare policy.
-Herzlinger has served on the Scientific Advisory Group of the United States Secretary of the Air Force.
-Herzlinger is the author of several best-selling books and has written for The Wall Street Journal and HuffPost.
-Her book Who Killed Health Care? was recognized by the United States Chamber of Commerce as one of the 10 most influential books in the healthcare debate.
+Herzlinger serves on an advisory committee of the U.S. Centers for Disease Control and has served on the Scientific Advisory Group of the United States Secretary of the Air Force.
+She was instrumental in the introduction of a bipartisan law in the US House of Representatives that requires hospitals, in real time, to share data about their available or needed ICU beds with hospitals in their region during a public health emergency .She hopes this law will avoid the needless morbidity and mortality during COVID and other emergencies, when due to the absence of shared capacity data, patients were directed to overcrowded hospitals rather than neighboring ones with available resources.
+Herzlinger is the author of several best-selling books and has written for The Wall Street Journal, NY Times, and HuffPost.
+She was profiled by the Economist as her book, Who Killed Health Care?, was recognized by the United States Chamber of Commerce as one of the 10 most influential books in the healthcare debate.

 Herzlinger founded Belmont Medical Technologies (formerly known as Belmont Instrument Corporation) with her husband.
-Their company's medical technology is primarily designed for fluid warming and temperature regulation and as a bridge to heart transplant, with George Herzlinger's design of the intra-aortic Balloon Pump.
+Their company's medical technology, which has saved many lives, is primarily designed for fluid warming and temperature regulation and as a bridge to heart transplant, with George Herzlinger's -an MIT Phd in Physics—design of the intra-aortic Balloon Pump.

 Herzlinger is also closely involved with the Commission on the Accreditation of Healthcare Management Education (CAHME).
 In collaboration with CAHME, the Herzlingers developed the CAHME/George and Regi Herzlinger Innovation Education Award.
+It has been awarded to five schools of health care management for their advances in teaching health care innovation.